stonepros/stone/doc/rbd/libvirt.rst

 	sudo virsh list

 #.
-Check to see if the VM is communicating with Ceph.
+Check to see if the VM is communicating with Stone.
 Replace
    ``{vm-domain-name}`` with the name of your VM domain::

 	sudo virsh qemu-monitor-command --hmp {vm-domain-name} 'info block'